JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

 TODO: Add example

-## CoRE Link Format and CoRe Resource Direectories
+## CoRE Link Format and CoRE Resource Direectories

 Resources which either host MUD URLs or MUD files MAY also be indicated using the CoRE Link Format !{{RFC6690}}.
 For this purpose, additional link parameters are defined: